Honoring our "Friends of MILO"

 Dr. Todd Castleberry

 Dr. Castleberry is an Assistant Professor of Kinesiology, emphasizing exercise physiology at Louisiana Tech University.
 His current studies investigate blood pressure responses to different apparatus in police officers, motivation to exercise within law enforcement, and improving general health in law enforcement officers.
 His most recent studies have begun utilizing MILO Range simulations to improve law enforcement responses that include eye training, stress responses, voice tone, and other cognitive measures.
-Dr. Castleberry has been a member of the American College of Sports Medicine (ACSM), National Strength and Conditioning Association (NSCA), and American Physiological Society (APS).
+Dr. Castleberry has been a member of the American College of Sports Medicine (ACSM), the National Strength and Conditioning Association (NSCA), and the American Physiological Society (APS).
 Furthermore, he serves on the Diversity Action Network Committee through ACSM to promote diversity and equity for other members and to encourage Fellowship status for minorities.
 He is also involved with the ACSM Minority Health and Interest Group.

 Sheriff Jerry Clayton